-Mailchimp is another example where the company very tactfully makes use of a call to action button in red color that also specifies ‘Free’ as a value preposition.
+Mailchimp is another example where the company very tactfully makes use of a call to action button in red colour that also specifies ‘Free’ as a value proposition.

 Would you ever buy a product that you have not seen yet?
 Definitely, not!
-We expect to at least see a few pictures of the product before planning to buy it.
-This is why for your SaaS website, you will need to use pictures of the software that you are selling.
+We expect at least to see a few pictures of the product before planning to buy it.
+That is why for your SaaS website, you will need to use images of the software that you are selling.

-Dropbox follows an amazing strategy where they only use videos to convey the exact message.
+Dropbox follows a fantastic strategy where they only use videos to convey the exact message.

-Users love it when some brand offers them the facility to try on their product or services before they actually purchase it.
+Users love it when some brand offers them the facility to try on their product or services before they purchase it.
 You can let your customers use the data and test it by offering trials.
-Most trials run fir one to two weeks and do not require any sort of debit or credit card details.
-Netflix is a perfect example as in how to offer users with some trial before they decide to continue the subscription.
+Most trials run for one to two weeks and do not require any sort of debit or credit card details.
+Netflix is a perfect example of how to offer users some trial before they decide to continue the subscription.
 It is quite common for all SaaS companies to offer a free trial.